c19witness/uk-covid19-inquiry/2023-11-21_module-2/1_Professor_Sir_Whitty.rst

 .. raw:: html

    <div speech-bubble pleft atop style="--bbColor:#45c5e0"><div class="title">
-   Like Pat Vallance, Chris Whitty uses "contacts" in conjuction with "reduction of" which is allusion to a mechanism of transmission.
+   Like Pat Vallance, Chris Whitty uses "contacts" in conjunction with "reduction of" which is allusion to a mechanism of transmission.
 Like Pat Vallance, he's not been questioned about that specifically.
 So far no questions to him around mechanisms of transmission (airborne vs droplets/fomites) generally.